open-policy-agent/opa/docs/content/management.md

 In this example, the bundle contains one policy file (`authz.rego`) and two data files (`roles/bindings/data.json` and `roles/permissions/data.json`).
+The bundle may also contain an optional wasm binary file (`policy.wasm`).
+It stores the WebAssembly compiled version of all the Rego policy files within the bundle.

 Bundle files may contain an optional `.manifest` file that stores bundle metadata.
 The file should contain a JSON serialized object, with the following